What is a Disaster Recovery Plan (DRP)? Meaning, Importance & Benefits

 4. Pre-defined Operational Alternatives:

 A DRP isn’t just about restoring data; it’s about keeping your business operational.
-Your DRP should outline alternative operational procedures for various scenarios such as switching to a cloud-based backup system, utilizing a secondary data center, or even implementing temporary work-from-home solutions.
+Your DRP should outline alternative operational procedures for various scenarios such as switching to a cloud-based backup system, utilizing a secondary data center or alternate hot site plan, accessing a physical data center facility, or even implementing electronic data interchange systems to maintain essential operations when a disaster occurs.
 By having these alternatives pre-determined, you can maintain business continuity with minimal disruption.

 5. Increased Customer Confidence: